TLDR. I’m using Obsidian tasks to control my tasks; it is painful in some aspects, but I will stick with it for now.

 Supernote

-I like to write using my hand, but I got a stage where I had two places to organise my day, which is a bit annoying.
-I also miss a way to edit my notes outside of Supernote, if they open their format, I might come back.
-Awesome product, it feels like writing on paper.
+I like to write using my hand, but I’ve reached the stage where I have two places to organise my day, which is a bit annoying.
+I also miss a way to edit my notes outside of Supernote.
+If they open their format, I might come back.
+It’s an awesome product; it feels like writing on paper.

-Saying that, for what I’m using today, just random notes here and there, a paper notebook works better.
+A paper notebook works better for what I’m using today, just random notes here and there.

 I see myself using it less and less.
 I think I will switch to a tablet with obsidian on it.
 And may use Excalidraw to write shit down.